govuk-one-login/txma-audit/tests/audit-tests/README.md

 ### Create your project

-Firstly, clone the `di-txma-audit` repository.
+Firstly, clone the `di-txma-audit` repository, you will need to [deploy the audit AWS services](https://github.com/alphagov/di-txma-audit/blob/main/audit/README.md).
+Note, for GDS users, this is only needed for `dev` environment as all others will be deployed using the AWS Pipeline.

-After this, navigate to the `di-txma-audit/tests/audit-tests`.
+After this, navigate to the `di-txma-audit/tests/audit-tests` in your terminal or command line.

 ### Setting up your temporary credentials

-Then, you need to set your environment variables to match temporary credentials for your AWS account.
+You need to set your environment variables to match temporary credentials for your AWS account.

 #### Using the GDS CLI
 You can generate your temporary credentials for the build environment by using the following command: